appinha/42cursus/README.md

 ## 🌌 42's galaxy (curriculum)

 The 42cursus comprises two groups of projects: the first one being known as "inner circle" and the second one, "outer treks" - due to the Holy Graph layout (see image below).
-The "inner circle" is the basic curriculum, with all projects being mandatory to attain level 7 - which is the minimun level required for activities such as internships and interchange.
+The "inner circle" is the basic curriculum, with all projects being mandatory to attain level 7 - which is the minimum level required for activities such as internships and interchange.
 The "outer treks" are a collection of diverse project trails in subjects ranging from operational systems to web development that allows cadets to specialize in such subjects.

 ![42's galaxy](galaxy.png)